mbarszcz-pcb/arcader-usb/README.md

 * If you plug your ArcadeR USB into your system and nothing happens, check that the reset button isn't being held down.

-* When you close up the case, make sure the cables aren't interfering with the closing of the case, fire button connectors, or the reset button.
+* When you close up the case, take care to make sure nothing is being pinched and the cables aren't interfering with the closing of the case.
+The strain relief at the front is a fairly tight fit though.

 ## Programming the ArcadeR USB
 Once the board has been assembled, you will need to program the microcontroller as an Arduino Leonardo and then load the firmware sketch.